drug-design/course/docs/chapters/structure-based-design.md

 ### Another Round of Analysis &#38; Design

-The new biological results, the availability of a new X-ray structure, the improved understanding of structure-activity relationships, the optimization of a series, and the need for an entirely new chemical structure are all reasons for the medicinal chemist to return to the "analysis" or "design" modes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/another-round-analysis-amp-design-eb11a54d'><i class='fa fa-play' aria-hidden='true'></i></button>The new biological results, the availability of a new X-ray structure, the improved understanding of structure-activity relationships, the optimization of a series, and the need for an entirely new chemical structure are all reasons for the medicinal chemist to return to the "analysis" or "design" modes.
 The information is used as the basis for another round of analysis, design, synthesis and compound testing.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[structure-activity relationships]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.